Red Beryl: Bixbite

-Red beryl is a stunning and incredibly rare variety of the beryl mineral.
+Red beryl (Bixbite) is a stunning and incredibly rare variety of the beryl mineral.
 It's known for its vibrant red color, ranging from cherry red to raspberry pink, and its exceptional rarity, making it one of the most valuable gemstones on Earth.

 Red beryl is one of the rarest and most valuable gemstones on Earth.
 It's a variety of the beryl family, which includes more common gems like emerald and aquamarine.
 But unlike its green and blue cousins, red beryl is incredibly scarce.